numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 the ratio between the largest axis of the ellipsoid and the shortest axis.
 For more general functions, conditioning loosely refers to the square of the ratio between the largest and smallest direction of a contour line.

+..
+TODO:: it is not quite clear what a large or small direction of a line is.
+   Ill-conditioning is IMHO related to change of curvature.

 The proposed ``bbob-biobj`` testbed contains ill-conditioned functions with a typical conditioning of :math:`10^6`.
 We believe this a realistic requirement, while we have seen practical problems with conditioning